skykunnu/React-Projects/README.md

 - In SPA (Single Page Application) only content that user needs to be updated gets loaded not the entire page/website.

+# Library

+- In library you are in the control of the flow of the application and you call the library functions when needed.

+ex- React

+# SPA (Single Page Application)

+SPA is a web application that loads and updates contents dynamically without refreshing entire page.

 # Why vite?

 Vite is a modern frontend build tool that is much faster than webpack for creating react app.